Reimagining The Look Of She's Gotta Have It — 31 Years Later

-On Thanksgiving Day, Netflix released She’s Gotta Have It, Spike Lee’s 10-episode series reboot of the 1986 black-and-white film; the one that forever changed the mold on how Black women and their sexuality were explored on film.
-As John Michael Reefer, the costume designer for the original production, tells Refinery29, at the time, “Nola [Darling’s] character was an example of the male gaze fully realized and eroticized.
-With few other examples of Black women or women of color at the time of its release, this portrayal was characterized as groundbreaking.
-Her character set a tone for the objectification of Black women and women of color and has given the broader market of content creators a license to marginalize Black women and women of color up to this day.”
+Lats month Netflix released She’s Gotta Have It, Spike Lee’s 10-episode series reboot of the 1986 black-and-white film; the one that forever changed the mould on how Black women and their sexuality were explored on film.
+As John Michael Reefer, the costume designer for the original production, tells Refinery29, at the time, “Nola [Darling’s] character was an example of the male gaze fully realised and eroticised.
+With few other examples of Black women or women of colour at the time of its release, this portrayal was characterised as groundbreaking.
+Her character set a tone for the objectification of Black women and women of colour and has given the broader market of content creators a license to marginalise Black women and women of colour up to this day.”

 Advertisement